AdobeDocs/experience-platform.de-DE/help/landing/home.md

 ## [!DNL Experience Platform] Dokumentation

-[!DNL Experience Platform] Dokumentation wird in verschiedenen Formaten für eine Vielzahl von Funktionen und Diensten bereitgestellt.
-Weitere Informationen zu den verfügbaren Dokumentationstypen sowie kurze Beschreibungen der einzelnen [!DNL Platform] Services finden Sie in der [Experience Platform-Dokumentation](documentation/overview.md).
-Wenn Sie mehr über einen bestimmten [!DNL Platform] Dienst erfahren möchten, wählen Sie im linken Navigationsbereich eine Hilfslinie aus der alphabetischen Liste.
+[!DNL Experience Platform]Die Dokumentation zu wird für eine Vielzahl von Funktionen und Services in verschiedenen Formaten zur Verfügung gestellt.
+To learn more about the types of documentation that are available, as well as to read brief descriptions of each of the [!DNL Platform] services, please visit the [Experience Platform documentation overview](documentation/overview.md).
+Or, to begin learning more about a specific [!DNL Platform] service right away, select a guide from the alphabetical list in the left navigation.

 >[!NOTE]
 >